 The Creamery is a small store operated by Camp Tecumseh; it is located on Tecumseh's property and is one of the most popular places in camp.
 The store offers delicious homemade ice cream from a local vendor.
 Other items include Gatorade, assorted candies, and other tasty treats.
 The Creamery is open three or four nights a week and there is a spending limit for each camper.
-You should know that all proceeds from the Creamery go directly into the Blue-Gray Scholarship Fund for Camp Tecumseh.
-The Creamery serves two important purposes: your son's need for a tasty treat in the evenings and an effective way to support Tecumseh's Blue-Gray Scholarship Fund.
+Upon registering for camp you placed money in your child's account!
+All proceeds from the Creamery go directly into the Blue-Gray Scholarship Fund.
 Thank you for your participation in this worthwhile process.